-- (2) For the purposes of this section goods shall be deemed to have been produced or manufactured in India, if at least twenty-five per cent. of the total cost of production or manufacture of the goods has been incurred in India. - 21.
-All goods, derelict, jetsam, flotsam and wreck brought or Goods coming into India, shall be dealt with as if they were imported into derelict, India, unless it be shown to the satisfaction of the proper officer that etc. they are entitled to be admitted duty-free under this Act. - 22.
-(1) Where it is shown to the satisfaction of the Assistant Abatement of duty on 25 Collector of Customsdamaged or (a) that any imported goods had been damaged or had deteriorated - deteriorated at any time before or during the unloading of the goods. goods in India; or - (b) that any imported goods, other than warehoused goods, had been damaged at any time after the unloading thereof in 30 India but before their examination under section 17, on account of any accident not due to any wilful act, negligence or default of the importer, his employee or agent; or - (c) that any warehoused goods had been damaged at any time before clearance for home consumption on account of any 35 accident not due to any wilful act, negligence or default of the owner, his employee or agent, such goods shall be chargeable to duty in accordance provisions of sub-section (2).
+- (d) in any other case, without payment of duty. - (2) For the purposes of this section goods shall be deemed to have been produced or manufactured in India, if at least twenty-five per cent. of the total cost of production or manufacture of the goods has been incurred in India. - 21.
+All goods, derelict, jetsam, flotsam and wreck brought or Goods coming into India, shall be dealt with as if they were imported into wreck, India, unless it be shown to the satisfaction of the proper officer that etc. they are entitled to be admitted duty-free under this Act. - 22.
+(1) Where it is shown to the satisfaction of the Assistant Abatement of duty on or the collector of Customs-

+(a) that any imported goods had been damaged or had deteriorated deteriorated at any time before or during the unloading of the goods. goods in India; or of any accident not due to any wilful act, negligence or default of the importer, his employee or agent; or such goods shall be chargeable to duty in accordance with the provisions of sub-section (2).